scottfr/SystemsBook/Building/building.md

 # End Model

 Remember that model development and the understanding that comes with it is an iterative process.
 It's almost impossible to create all the pieces as they should be the first time around.
 Look at it as do a little, learn a little, and repeat.

-## Storytelling ##

-Even though you may conscientiously develop your model and add comments often it turns out that people initially look at the whole model and are immediately overwhelmed.
-It might be somewhat like trying to eat a whole Elephant in a single bite.
-Storytelling provides a way to overcome this difficulty.

-Storytelling a model is intended to reveal a model little by little and explain it along the way.
-Click on the View Story button in the lower left corner of the screen, read the text, and then click the Step Forward arrow on the right repeatedly to have the model presented as a story.

-Because the Storytelling function isn't included in this environment references are presented to acquaint you with how to create stories in Insight Maker.

 ## Summary ##